Sylvexia/personal_research/10-15 Personal Research.md

 # Summary

 - Integrated the raw bit posit conversion to MLIR part.
-	- In the future it would be substitute by ONNX
+	- In the future it would be substituted by ONNX model converter.
+	- It's for evaluate `arith` operation substitution in the near future.
+- Type Dispatcher
+	- Generating symbol and type conversion with command line config.
+- Posit Wrapper
+	- Unit test and rough API is complete.
+	- Specifically handling 2's complement issue.
 # POSIT Value Conversion in MLIR

 - API spec: